franciscovillaescusa/Pylians/documentation/Documentation.md

 - ```yinit```.
 The value of the integral is stored in this variable.
 Should be a 1D double numpy array with one single element equal to 0.
 If several integrals are being computed sequentially this variable need to be declared for each integral.
 - ```x1```.
 Lower limit of the integral.
 - ```x2```.
 Upper limit of the integral.
 - ```eps```.
 Maximum local relative error tolerated.
 Typically set its value to be 1e8-1e10 lower than the value of the integral.
+Verify the convergence of the results by studying the dependence of the integral on this number.
 - ```h1```.
 Initial guess for the first time step (can not be 0).
 - ```hmin```.
 Minimum allower time step (can be 0).
 - ```verbose```.
 Set it to ```True``` to print some information on the integral computation.